Internships

 Where is the internship?
 The internship program will be an in-person experience at the APAC office in Washington, D.C.

 When does the internship take place?
-Internships take place over the course of around 10 weeks in three cycles: Fall, Spring, Summer.
+Internships take place over the summer and are 10 weeks long.
 Please check the application guide for more details.

 What is the expected weekly time commitment?
-Spring/Fall cycle interns are expected to commit 10-17 hours per week for ten weeks.
-Summer cycle interns are expected to commit 35 hours per week for ten weeks.
+Summer interns are expected to commit 35 hours per week for ten weeks.

 Is the Asian Pacific American Center’s Internship Program paid?
-During the Spring and Fall cycles, each intern will receive a $24/hour stipend.
-In the Summer cycle, each intern will receive a weekly $850 stipend.
+In the Summer, each intern will receive a weekly $850 stipend.

 Is housing provided in Washington, D.C.?
 No, Interns are required to find their own housing accommodations.
 For some guidance, please check out the Smithsonian Office of Internship Programs' information on travel and housing for the Washington, DC area.
 If you're selected for an internship, you'll receive some informal, unofficial guidance to help you prep for your internship, including finding housing.